rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-Even though this approach is simpler to implement and understand, it comes with a few disadvantages.
-For instance, when your offset becomes very long, the database query takes longer.
-This can lead to a bad performance on the client-side while waiting for the next page of data.
-In addition, the offset/limit pagination cannot handle the edge case of deleted items in between.
-For instance, imagine you query the first page of data.
-Then someone deletes one item in the first page.
-When requesting the next page of data, the offset would be wrong, because it would miss one item due to the shifted list.
-You cannot easily overcome this problem with offset- and limit-based pagination.
-That's why there exists another more sophisticated approach for pagination: cursor-based pagination.
+Even though this approach is simpler, it comes with a few disadvantages.
+When your offset becomes very long, the database query takes longer, which  can lead to a poor client-side performance while the UI waits for the next page of data.
+Also, offset/limit pagination cannot handlee deleted items in between queries.
+For instance, if you query the first page and someone deletes an item, the offset would be wrong on the next page because the item count is off by one.
+You cannot easily overcome this problem with offset/limit pagination, which is why cursor-based pagination might be necessary.

 {{% sub_chapter_header "Cursor-based Pagination with Apollo Server and GraphQL" "apollo-server-cursor-based-pagination" %}}

-In cursor-based pagination, you give your offset an identifier (called cursor) rather than just counting the items as in the previous approach.
-This cursor can be used to say: "give me a limit of X items from cursor Y".
-So what should be the cursor to identify an item in the list?
-A common approach is using dates (e.g. creation date of an entity in the database).
-In our case, each message already has a `createdAt` date which is assigned to the entity when it written to the database.
-So let's extend the *src/schema/message.js* which this field for a message.
-Afterward, you should be able to query this field in GraphQL Playground too:
+In cursor-based pagination, the offset is given an identifier called a **cursor** rather counting items like offset/limit pagination.
+The cursor can be used to expresse  "give me a limit of X items from cursor Y".
+A common approach to use dates (e.g. creation date of an entity in the database) to identify an item in the list.
+In our case, each message already has a `createdAt` date that is assigned to the entity when it is written to the database.
+Now we'll extend the *src/schema/message.js* which uses this field for a message.
+Afterward, you should be able to query this/ field in GraphQL Playground:

 {{< highlight javascript "hl_lines=17" >}}
 import { gql } from 'apollo-server-express';